Summer 2014 Ethnographic and Linguistic Field School in Ecuador

 Their majors have included anthropology, linguistics, geography, biology, global studies, political science, women's studies, global health, interdisciplinary studies, social work, sociology, and studio art.

-Alumni of this program have been accepted to graduate programs (i.e. the University of Michigan, University of Chicago, and the University at Albany-SUNY), while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Clinton Global Initiative, Université de Lausanne, Yellowstone National Park, Threads of Peru, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country
+Alumni of this program have been accepted to graduate programs (i.e. the University of Michigan, University of Chicago, and the University at Albany-SUNY), while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Language Development and Perception Laboratory at the University of Maryland, Clinton Global Initiative, Université de Lausanne, Yellowstone National Park, Threads of Peru, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country

 The program starts out in the Andean capital of Quito, where students will have the opportunity to visit local museums and learn about the archaeological and colonial history of Ecuador and, in particular, the history of the Inca Empire, which dominated the Andes and Upper Amazon for nearly a century before the arrival of the Spanish in the early 16th century.
 From there, the group travels by bus for six hours before arriving to their field site in the Napo Province of eastern Ecuador.
 Students work with members of an Amazonian indigenous foundation that focuses on gender, community tourism, and the transformation/conservation of local traditions.
 It is located on the shores of the Napo River, one of the ten main tributaries which make up the mighty Amazon, which cuts through the heart of the South American continent.
 The focus of the field school is on indigenous activism, citizenship in Ecuador in the wake of local resource extraction (oil), development, and sustainable tourism initiatives.